Roche/heerkat/README.md

 To test the Oozie workflow the node from which you run the test needs to be whitelisted  in Cloudera Manager.

-- Go into Oozie configuration and edit "Oozie Server Advanced Configuration Snippet (Safty Valve) for oozie-site.xml".
+- Go into Oozie configuration and edit "Oozie Server Advanced Configuration Snippet (Safety Valve) for oozie-site.xml".
 For Cloudera Quickstart paste in:

 ```
 <property>